 Day 1: Tangier – Tetouan – Chefchaouen

-You will meet our driver in either the airport or your accommodation.
+You will meet our driver either in the airport or in your accommodation.
 On the way to Chefchaouen, we will have a stop in Tetouan.
 This city was a constructed by Spanish architects during the early 20th century.
 It served as a back yard of Spain where Spanish settlers used to spend holidays.
 It is known in Morocco as the Spanish city due to its Spanish style buildings.
-After a short tour of Tetouan, we will arrive to Chefchaouen in the afternoon.
+After a short tour in Tetouan, we will arrive to Chefchaouen in the afternoon.
 This small town is founded as a secret mysterious space.
-It is hidden from the attacks of the Portuguese by two mountains standing upon it like two horns.
-Its name is even derived from them.
+It is hidden from the attacks of the Portuguese by two mountains standing upon it like two horns. even its name is derived from them.
 Chefchaouen means in Tamazight (Berber), “Look at the Horns!”
 The first Europeans to enter the city were Spanish troops in 1920.
 Upon our arrival in Chefchaouen, we will have our first contact with the city’s friendly locals.
 They will provide us with some of the secrets of the mysteries of their lifestyle.
-This trip will provide us with the opportunity to uncover its blue faced walls and see through the silences of Morocco and the Mediterranean.
+This trip will provide us with the opportunity to uncover its blue walls and see through them the silences of Morocco and the Mediterranean.
 Overnight at hotel.

 Day 2: Chefchaouen – Roman Ruins – Meknes – Fez: